 Hiking the giant sequoia groves

-This site is a guide to giant sequoia hiking trails.
-It has pages for most old-growth sequoia groves north of the Giant Forest; pages for the remaining groves will be added over the next few years.
+This site is a guide to giant sequoia hiking trails that includes most old-growth sequoia groves with publicly-accessible trails.
 The site also includes coverage of other day hikes in Sequoia and Kings Canyon National Parks.

 The sequoias' strikingly massive, stout trunks are an arresting sight, often elegantly fluted and with an appealing light tan or salmon color that seems to glow against the dark foliage and grey trunks of the other trees around it.
 The canopy is usually open enough that the distinctive appearance of the trees can be fully appreciated.
 But the big trees are are widely scattered, usually growing as individuals or in small groups, so the forest as a whole tends to look rather mundane &emdash; like an ordinary Sierra pine forest studded with the occasional huge tree.

-Hiking in the giant sequoia forests is a much different experience than the coast redwoods.
-The coast redwood forest, with its orderly garden-like appearance, has a soothing effect, completely enveloping the hiker in lush green walls of redwood foliage and offering welcoming redwood-needle-covered paths.
-The giant sequoia forests, in contrast, have a harsher, less welcoming appearance, but there's a certain thrill at encountering these magnificent trees that you don't get in the redwood forest.
+Sequoia groves provide a much different hiking experience than coast redwoods.
+Redwood forests have a welcoming feel, enveloping you with their orderly garden-like appearance, lush green walls of redwood foliage, and redwood-needle-covered paths.
+Giant sequoia forests are less attractive overall, but there's a thrill at encountering the massive trees that you don't get in the redwood forest.
 Overall, it's hard to choose a favorite.

-The appearance of the sequoia groves varies with elevation.
-Lower-elevation groves tend to be densely wooded and lush, while at higher elevations they're more open and often have a stark appearance with little or no groundcover.
-In general the higher-elevation groves are more scenic since it's easier to see the sequoias, which are often some distance from the trail.
+Lower-elevation groves tend to be densely wooded and lush, while higher elevation groves are more open and often have a stark, otherworldly appearance with little or no groundcover.
+In general the higher-elevation groves are more scenic, in part because there's more to see without the understory blocking the views.

-Although they're located in the Sierra Nevada, the groves don't look especially mountainous.
-In fact, in general the middle elevations of the Sierra Nevada aren't especially dramatic; you have to go to the high country to get real mountain scenery.
+Although they're in the Sierra Nevada, the groves don't look especially mountainous.
+For the most part, the middle elevations of the Sierra Nevada aren't especially dramatic; you have to go to the high country to get real mountain scenery.
+However, the groves do get large amounts of snow and the trails, for the most part, are snow-free only between May and October.
+What's more, June and July can sometimes be extremely buggy.

 List of giant sequoia trails · List of coast redwood trails